Eddiidev/ELA/README.md

 - /hugduration (Duration): Set the approximate time between grab and release (in milliseconds).
 Cannot be shorter than a second.
 Setting negative numbers disables auto-release.
 - /hugstatus: Provides the current auto-hug list and duration.

 Credits and thanks to Littlesera (LSCG), bananarama92 (MBS), tetris245 (ULTRAbc) for making wonderful addons with readable code that greatly helped me make this one!
+(Have yoinked some code from these 3 addons to make this all work!)